Excel New Features

 November 10, 2015

-Excel improvements, hide formula results, create test data, and much more, in this week's Excel news.
+Request new Excel features, hide formula results, create test data, and much more, in this week's Excel news.
 Visit my Excel website for more tips, tutorials and videos, and check the index for past issues of this newsletter.

 If a list has dated items, you can hide formula results based on those dates.
 This month, I'm participating in Movember, so I created an activity tracking file in Excel, with running totals.